 Artificial intelligence helps companies dissect customer data so they can better understand what influences buyer behavior.
 This helps companies to personalize messaging, products, recommendations, and much more across all channels, from social media to email.

-Take clothing subscription company Stitch Fix, for example.
+Take the clothing subscription company Stitch Fix, for example.

 Stitch Fix not only uses an AI-driven style quiz to help personalize clothing recommendations, but the clothing company also asks customers for feedback after each subscription box arrives.

 The system uses this feedback to train the product recommendation machine so that it makes better choices next time.

 30% of marketers say that excellent customer service is what makes them stand out.
 This is why 46% of eCommerce brands are using artificial intelligence-driven conversational marketing tactics like chatbots.

 A chatbot is a form of artificial intelligence that asks and answers questions and analyzes customer answers to work as a personalized virtual assistant.
 Not only do chatbots streamline the customer journey by helping customers answer questions and find relevant products, 67% of business leaders agree that chatbots also boost profits.

 Burberry uses a Facebook Messenger chatbot to help provide immediate customer service by answering questions, recommending products, and checking availability.